meauxdal/N64-AI-Test-ROM/README.md

 Because the AI uses a clock divider, actual sample rate output is an approximation derived from the system clock and will vary slightly from the target frequency depending on how closely the integer division aligns.

-The second test may be expanded for additional edge case testing.
+The second test sequence may be expanded for additional edge case testing.
 Currently tests max negative DC (0x8001), Nyquist torture test (alternating 0x7FFF/0x8001 every sample), and a low-frequency clock stress.

 Evolved from earlier ROM generator scripts, currently available [here](https://www.mediafire.com/folder/wyso4tkwci9ln/N64-audio) along with samples, simpler test ROMs, and comparison images.